-And what makes it so easy to be vegan in 2020 is accessibility—unless you frequent a Starbucks.
+And what makes it so easy to be vegan is accessibility—unless you frequent a Starbucks.
 Visit a Noah’s New York Bagels, Philz Coffee, or Costa Coffee and you can get dairy-free milk in your drinks for free!
 At Dunkin’, you can get a breakfast sandwich with Beyond Meat “sausage.”
 Visit a Starbucks, however, and you’ll be forced to pay upwards of 80 cents for vegan milk in your handcrafted drink—and vegan food choices there are very limited.
 So while Starbucks puts pressure on its customers to ditch dairy, we’ll continue to put pressure on the company to end its unfair vegan milk surcharge.

 Remind Starbucks that soy, oat, and nut milks shouldn’t cost a cent more than their dairy counterparts, which are cruel to cows, contribute to climate change, and are indigestible to many humans:

 Why stop at coffee creamer?
 Whether your goals include being healthier, showing animals more kindness, or saving the planet, living vegan is the only way to go.
 And you won’t believe how doable it is!
 Click on the link below to get started on your journey of compassion.